Own-Data-Privateer/hoardy-mail/README.md

   imaparms "${gmail_common[@]}" count --folder "[Gmail]/Trash" --older-than 7
   ```

-- Mark all messages in `INBOX` as UNSEEN, and then fetch all UNSEEN messages marking them SEEN as you download them, so that if the process gets interrupted you could continue from where you left off:
+- Mark all messages in `INBOX` as UNSEEN, fetch all UNSEEN messages marking them SEEN as you download them so that if the process gets interrupted you could continue from where you left off, and then run `imaparms fetch` as daemon to download updates every hour:
   ```
   # setup: do once
   imaparms "${common[@]}" mark --folder "INBOX" unseen